adobe/aepsdk-roku/Documentation/api-reference.md

 - `@param [optional] callback as function(context, result) : handle Edge response`
 - `@param [optional] context as dynamic : context to be passed to the callback function`

-> This function will automatically add an identity property, the Experience Cloud Identifier (ECID), to each Edge network request within the Experience event's `XDM IdentityMap`.
+> **Note**
-> Also `ImplementationDetails` are automatically collected and are sent with every Experience Event.
-If you would like to include this information in your dataset, add the "Implementation Details" field group to the schema tied to your dataset.
+> `sendEvent` API will automatically collect and attach the identities synced with the SDK and implementation details.
+That data is sent as `IdentityMap` and `Implementation Details` fieldgroups under the XDM payload and are sent with every Experience Edge Event.
+IdentityMap is added to the schema automatically but if you would like to include ImplementationDetails information in your dataset, add the `Implementation Details` field group to the schema tied to your dataset.

 ##### Example 1